Lake Toba

 Lake Toba is the site of a supervolcanic eruption estimated at VEI 8 that occurred 69,000 to 77,000 years ago, representing a climate-changing event.
-Recent advances in dating methods suggest a more accurate identification of 74,000 years ago as the date.
+Recent advances in dating methods suggest a more accurate eruption date of 74,000 years ago.
 It is the largest-known explosive eruption on Earth in the last 25 million years.
-According to the Toba catastrophe theory, it had global consequences for human populations; it killed most humans living at that time and is believed to have created a population bottleneck in central east Africa and India, which affects the genetic make-up of the human worldwide population to the present.
-More recent studies have cast doubt on this theory and found no evidence of substantial changes in global population.
+According to the Toba catastrophe theory, the eruption had global consequences for human populations as it killed most humans living at that time and is believed to have created a population bottleneck in central east Africa and India, which affects the genetic make-up of the human worldwide population to the present.
+A recent study has cast doubt on this theory and found no evidence of substantial changes in global population.